Plans Review & Code Footprint

-If your facility (other than a one- or two-family dwelling) is planning to build a new building or a remodel of your existing building please take special note.
-The OSFM will require written notice from your licensed architect or engineer 30 days prior to the date on which 100% of the construction will be completed.
+If your facility (other than a one or two-family dwelling) is planning to build a new building or a remodel of your existing building please take special note.
+The OSFM will require written notice from your licensed architect or engineer 30 days prior to the date on which 50 or 100 percent of the construction will be completed.

 If you have questions please call 785-296-3401 and as to speak to one of our Fire Protection Specialists.

-Further, the code footprint shows compliance with state law by verifying the architect or engineer's seal, their signature and date, the location of building and owner information as a single source contact, the codes of record for a specific building, fire alarm requirements, automatic fire sprinkler requirements, and occupancy types which determine exit requirements and maximum occupant codes.
+Further, the code footprint shows compliance with state law by verifying the architect or engineer's seal, their signature and date, the location of building and owner information as a single source contact.
+The codes of record for a specific building, fire alarm requirements, automatic fire sprinkler requirements, and occupancy types which determine exit requirements and maximum occupant codes should also be verified.